foundling/tutorials/javascript/functional_js/passing_additional_values_to_functional_methods.md

 ````

-That is clean AF!
-And why don't we, in good aesthetic taste, just name the function `hasA`:
+That is clean af!
+And why don't we, in good aesthetic taste, rename the function to `hasA`:

 ````
 const hasA = (thing) => {